scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         to one (1) feature with a given tag.
 So if I have multiple 'mark' lookups, I can't have multiple 'mark' features, I must have one 'mark' feature with pointers to many lookups.
-    -   FontForge could crash when generating a tfm file from a CID keyed font
+    -   websharpstudios could crash when generating a tfm file from a CID keyed font
     -   Change GDEF output so that the class def table isn't generated when it isn't needed (we used to generate a 0 length one, which